lipipravaaha/app/documentation/development/design-architecture.md

+# Design and Architecture

-# Application as platform-as-a-service
+## Application as platform-as-a-service

-The `grantha` application for the initial release will be an Electron based app with the front-end based on react and the back-end for persistence and I/O within the single application.
+The `lipipravaaha` application for the initial release will be an Electron based app with the front-end based on react and the back-end for persistence and I/O within the single application.

 Following the first release, this single Electron application will be re-architected as a platform with following abstracted components: